dsklnr/ADS508/README.md

 AffordableU Foundation is interested in increasing the number of people who hold college degrees because it will lead to a better future for society.
 Having a society of individuals with different backgrounds, who are skilled workers will mold a society that can provide citizens with a higher quality of life.
 Additionally, having a skilled workforce ultimately benefits employees, employers, and consumers.

 ### Goals
-1. Predictive Analytics: Predict Universities that will have a high ROI for graduating high school seniors
+1. Predictive analytics: Predict universities that will have a high ROI for graduating high school seniors
-2. Prescriptive Analytics: Identify Universities that are deemed affordable
+2. Prescriptive analytics: Identify universities that are deemed affordable

 ### Non-Goals
 While our aim remains to increase the number of high school graduates attending prestigious universities, it is not within the scope of this project to guarantee any outcomes to students nor any predicted statistics of top universities.
 Furthermore, there is no guarantee that the assisted student will be accepted into any university.
 Additionally, this project does not guarantee that the predicted tuition rate will be the definitive rate in the future as this project is not affiliated with any university enrollment committee being studied.